Candida Martinelli's Italophile Site

 with their protector, the Cardinal of Florence, but they

-left behind their 8 year-old cousin Caterina who was studying in a
+left behind their 8 year-old cousin Caterina.

 The republican forces took possession of all

-keeping her locked up in the convent.
+keeping her locked up in a convent.

 Florence was immediately hit